marcc-hpc/tutorials/pages/shortcourse/shortcourse_python.md

 Remember to use `conda deactivate` to leave the environment when you are done.
 In the example above we can use both `pip` and `conda` to install packages.
 The [Anaconda Cloud](https://anaconda.org/) contains a searchable list of packages and associated channels (e.g. `bioconda`) which provide these packages.

 Note that you can use `conda create -p ./conda_env` to use an absolute path for your environment or use `conda create -n conda_env` to use a name instead.
 When you use a name, the environment is installed in the home directory.
 Please be mindful of your quota when you install the package with a name.
 We recommend using an absolute path to keep track of things.
+The best alternative is to use `~/data` which has a larger quota.

+{% include important.html content='Please do not install software or environments on our Lustre filesystem.' %}

 As with the virtual environments, you can also install a conda environment from a single file called a *manifest*.
 Create a file called `reqs.yaml` with the following contents.